cknotz/bst290/README.md

 ## Installation

-You can install the development version of bst290 like so:
+You can install the development version of bst290 using this code:

 ``` r
 # Requires devtools to install from Github